 - Space.
 A spacious kitchen (with plenty of cupboards), bedroom (with lots of closet space), and bathroom (with a nice, big mirror) are all important to me.

 - Windows and lighting.
-Beyond just indoor lighting, the place should have plenty of windows that I can stare out of, as it greatly helps me to think.
+Beyond indoor lighting, the place should have plenty of windows that I can stare out of, as that helps me to think.
 This is easier with a top-floor apartment.

 - A great street and building entrance.
-The street you drive out on can greatly influence how you feel about your day when leaving, or how you feel about coming back home.
-Your environment matters for your mental health and sanity, and it’s essential to pick a place that makes you feel happy coming back home to (or inviting people over to).
-Potholes, trash on the street, unswept leaves, and unpleasant smells can subtly poison your mood without you knowing it.
+The street you drive out on can greatly influence how you feel about your day when leaving or about coming back home.
+Your environment matters for your mental health and sanity, so pick a place that makes you feel happy coming back home to (or inviting people over to).
+Potholes, trash on the street, unswept leaves, and unpleasant smells can subtly poison your mood.

 - Cracks, holes, or old fittings and fixtures.
 Instant nope.
-Apart from an indication of lack of maintenance, cracks and holes are prime hiding spots for cockroaches.
+Apart from indicating a lack of maintenance, cracks and holes are prime hiding spots for cockroaches.

 - Only having a bathtub.
 Gimme a shower, dammit.